jwhazel/mr-task-scheduler/README.md

+> Archive notes: for some weird reason I used to be obsessed with the concept of a simple monolithic configuration driven schedular to run various tasks 😵‍💫.
+I did actually use a more fleshed out version of this in production to run various scrapers at a previous job.
+But shortly after, I learned Kubernetes and you can imagine what happened next.

 # Mr. Task Scheduler
 A simple configurable cron-like task scheduler written in Node.
 Take the guesswork out of having to manually edit crontab everytime you need to schedule a new task.
 See what the response and execution time of each task was.
 Execute callbacks when a task succeeds/fails.
 No coding required to implement/change task schedule.
 This is version 0.0.1 and highly experimental at the moment.